| |

 |

-Eddie and mechanic in his
+Eddie and his mechanic in a 1912 Mason Racer, later

-1914 Maxwell Racer |
+Eddie and mechanic in his 1914 Maxwell Racer

 Sgt.
 Eddie Rickenbacker